Gopakumar-Vafa invariants and wall-crossing: Generalized GV invariants

 Here $j^s \colon M_Q^s \subset M_Q$ is the open immersion of the simple part.
 The RHS of (\ref{id:BPS}) is supported on $M_{(Q, \partial W)}$, and defined to be the BPS sheaf in~\cite{DaMe}.
 The identity (\ref{id:BPS}) explains that the perverse sheaf (\ref{def:phiM}) is an analogue of the BPS sheaf introduced in~\cite{DaMe}.

-In Remark~\ref{rmk:BPS}, we will return to this point of view and see that analytic locally the perverse sheaf (\ref{def:phiM}) is the BPS sheaf for the representations of a quiver with a (formal but convergent) super-potential.
+In Remark~\ref{rmk:BPS}, we will return to this point of view and see that (under some matching of $d$-critical structures) the perverse sheaf (\ref{def:phiM}) is analytic locally the BPS sheaf for the representations of a quiver with a (formal but convergent) super-potential.